vectordotdev/vector/CONTRIBUTING.md

 cargo test --lib --no-default-features --features sinks-console sinks::console
 ```

-In case if only the component file changed, it is around 4 times faster than building
+In case if the tests are already built and only the component file changed, it is
-tests with all features.
+around 4 times faster than rebuilding tests with all features.

 #### Documentation